I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

 - Aggro - Control (a.k.a.
 Tempo)

 They are decks that contain both aggressive and controlling elements.

-These decks tend to want to impose their play in the early stages making it impossible for the opponent to build an effective defense or remove their offensive creatures.
+These decks tend to want to impose their play in the early stages making it impossible for the opponent to build an effective defence or remove their offensive creatures.

 - Aggro - Combo

-Decks that rely on the use of small creatures to impose their aggressive play and that can end the game with a quick combo that usually passes through the combat phase.
-Their aim is to win as quickly as possible by exploiting the weak points in the opponent's defense.
+Decks that rely on the use of small creatures to impose their aggressive play that can end the game with a quick combo that usually passes through the combat phase.
+They aim to win as quickly as possible by exploiting the weak points in the opponent's defence.

 In any case, the explosiveness provided by the combo can turn a game upside down.

 They are decks that aim at the realization of a combo in the central phases of the game to have such a presence on the battlefield to win in a short time.

 Unlike Aggro Combo decks, the creatures played are fewer in number and must be linked to the main theme of the deck or be synergistic with the Combo used.